-In this paper, we argue that attitudes toward the regulation of targeted political online advertising are not only driven by concerns about the misuse of private data.
-While targeted commercial advertising only influences individual purchasing choices, targeted political advertising has the potential to influence voting decisions and, as a consequence, elections \citep{zuiderveen_borgesius_online_2018, magalhaes2018new}.
-This has consequences for broader societal outcomes, impacting much more than individual data protection.
-We propose that people take these consequences into account when forming preferences toward regulation of targeted political ads.
-Research on public opinions toward other parts of the electoral process indicates that people consider the electoral effects of regulations in a self-interested way \citep{boix1999setting, alvarez2011voter, biggers2019does}.
-Attitudes on gerrymandering, voter ID laws, or same-day voter registration all seem to be driven by partisan self-interest, or the concern for ensuring advantages for one's preferred party \citep{ansolabehere2009effects, chen2013unintentional, mccarthy2019partisanship}.
-In this study, we set out to explore whether partisan self-interest, in addition to privacy concerns, is an important determinant for people's attitudes towards stricter regulation of targeted political advertising.
-For that purpose, we ran an online survey experiment in the United States.
-Using a sample of Republican and Democratic participants, we investigated participants' beliefs about the consequences of the usage of targeted political advertising on voters of both parties in order to establish a link between partisan self-interest and attitudes towards targeted political advertising.
+In this paper, we argue that attitudes toward the regulation of targeted online political advertising are driven not only by concerns over the misuse of private data.
+While targeted commercial advertising influences only individuals’ purchasing choices, targeted political advertising has the potential to influence voting decisions and, as a result, elections \citep{zuiderveen_borgesius_online_2018, magalhaes2018new}.
+This has consequences for broader societal outcomes, affecting far more than individual data protection.
+We posit that people take these consequences into account when forming preferences regarding the regulation of targeted political ads.
+Research on public opinions about other aspects of the electoral process indicates that self-interest is an important factor in people’s positions about the electoral effects of regulations \citep{boix1999setting, alvarez2011voter, biggers2019does}.
+Attitudes on gerrymandering, voter ID laws, or same-day voter registration all seem to be driven by partisan self-interest, or by the concern for ensuring advantages for one's preferred party \citep{ansolabehere2009effects, chen2013unintentional, mccarthy2019partisanship}.
+This study seeks to explore whether, in addition to privacy concerns, partisan self-interest is an important determinant of people's attitudes towards stricter regulation of targeted political advertising.
+For that purpose, we ran an experiment in the United States using an online survey.
+Working with a sample of Republican and Democratic participants, we investigated participants' beliefs about the consequences of using targeted political advertising aimed at voters of both parties in order to determine whether there is a link between partisan self-interest and attitudes towards targeted political advertising.

-Understanding people's beliefs about the effects that targeted political advertising has on electoral outcomes is necessary to uncover the underlying drivers of people's attitudes towards stricter regulation.
-Political parties mainly use targeted political ads to mobilize their own voters.
-Therefore, people's perceptions on whether targeted political advertising benefits or harms their party depend on whether they believe that voters of their own party are mobilized more strongly than voters of the opposing party or vice versa.
-If people are motivated by partisan self-interest, they would oppose regulation in the first case since targeted political advertising would give their party an advantage in mobilization.
+Understanding people's beliefs about the effects of political advertising on electoral outcomes is critical for ascertaining the underlying drivers of public attitudes towards stricter regulation.
+Political parties use targeted political ads mainly to mobilize their own voters.
+Therefore, people's perceptions as to whether targeted political advertising benefits or harms their party depend on whether they believe that voters of their own party are mobilized more strongly than are voters of the opposing party or vice versa.
+If people are motivated by partisan self-interest, they would oppose regulation in the first case, based on their perception that targeted political advertising would give their party an advantage in mobilization.
 In the latter case, people would demand regulation in order to mitigate the opposing party's mobilization advantage.
 We hypothesize that supporters of both parties believe targeted political ads yield an advantage for the opposing party.

-Since in reality it might be difficult for people to correctly estimate the effects of targeted political advertising on other people, they might hold biased beliefs about it.
-To assess the ads' effects, Democrats have to guess how Republicans react to mobilizing messages and vice versa.
-Yet, the campaign messages that are presented to recipients remain mostly unavailable to others \citep{magalhaes2018new}.
-Given the limited transparency of targeted political advertising \citep{wood2017fool, zuiderveen_borgesius_online_2018} as well as scarce knowledge about its effects on voters \citep{Aral2019} it seems likely that people have difficulties arriving at correct estimates \citep{feldmanhall2019resolving}. \par
+Due to the potential difficulty people may have in correctly estimating the actual effects of targeted political advertising on others, it is plausible that they could hold biased or unfounded beliefs about the issue.
+As a result, to assess the ads' effects, Democrats must guess how Republicans react to mobilizing messages and vice versa.
+However, campaign messages that are delivered to targeted recipients remain largely unavailable to others \citep{magalhaes2018new}.
+Given the limited transparency of targeted political advertising \citep{wood2017fool, zuiderveen_borgesius_online_2018}, as well as the paucity of information about its effects on voters \citep{Aral2019}, it seems likely that people do indeed have difficulties arriving at accurate estimates \citep{feldmanhall2019resolving}. \par